 Christ Church Seaway has four outdoor worship services scheduled for this Summer:

-Sunday June 18 – Sunday School and Choir end-of-season celebration!
+Sunday June 24 – Sunday School and Choir end-of-season celebration!

-Sunday July 2 – Canada 150 celebration!
+Sunday July 1 – Canada Day!

 Outdoor services begin at 10am.

 Everyone is always welcome!